Sambir

 Day 1: Drive to Machhikhola from Kathmandu

 Today marks the start of our 12-day journey.
-We will have an early breakfast before setting out on a scenic drive toward Machha Khola.
-Our route follows the Prithivi Highway, winding along the Marsyangdi and Trishuli Rivers.
+We will have an early breakfast before setting out on a beautiful drive toward Machha Khola.
+Our route follows the Prithvi Highway that winds along the Marsyangdi and Trishuli Rivers.

-We will witness lush valleys, rolling hills, and distant mountain peaks.
+Along the drive, we will witness lush valleys, rolling hills, and distant mountain peaks.
 After a few hours, we will reach Dhading Besi.
-The road starts to get a bit rough as we move onto rocky trails along the northwest route opposite the Budhi Gandaki River.
+From here, the road starts to get a bit rough.
+We move onto rocky trails along the northwest route opposite the Budhi Gandaki River.

 As we continue, we will pass through Soti Khola, a popular starting point for treks in the Manaslu region.
-Along the way, we will cross through several Gurung and Magar villages, getting our first glimpses of local culture and life in the hills.
-By late afternoon, we will finally reach Machha Khola, where we settle in.
+Then, after crossing through several Gurung and Magar villages, we get our first glimpses of local culture and life in the hills.
+We will finally reach Machha Khola by late afternoon, where we will settle in for the first night of the Manaslu Circuit Trek journey.

 Itinerary Details